tottopyou/Test_task/README.md

 ### Task 1

 - **Challenge:** The primary issue was managing the varying quality and size of the input images.
-The smaller image was often not proportional to the larger image, making direct template matching challenging.
+The smaller image was not proportional to the larger image, making direct template matching challenging.
 - **Solution:** After experimenting with various OpenCV methods, such as `Difference-of-Gaussians`, and `Scale-Invariant Feature Transforms`, it became clear that scaling the smaller image to match the larger image’s proportions was essential.
 The implemented solution involved dynamically resizing the smaller image across multiple scales and using `cv2.TM_CCOEFF_NORMED` to determine the best match.
 This approach, combined with customizable scaling options, provided precise and reliable results.
 Allowing users to input custom scales further enhanced the accuracy and flexibility of the solution, yielding consistently better results with appropriate adjustments to the smaller image's size.

 ### Task 2